sunchain-fr/Ansible-Fabric-Starter/README.md

 3. Define new channels in `new_channels` variable.
 4. Increase amount of orderers, according to the new size of your network.
 5. Define all new organizations with `peer`, `orderer` and a `newcomer` flags.
+6. Install all dependencies on the new machione: `ansible-playbook install-dependencies.yml -i hosts_new_org.yml`
-6. Run deployment on testing environment with `ansible-playbook add-new-org.yml -i hosts_new_org.yml`
+7. Run deployment on testing environment with `ansible-playbook add-new-org.yml -i hosts_new_org.yml`

 ### *node_roles* hostvar description